This chapter explains the key elements of Solaris Trusted Extensions. This chapter covers the following topics:

 Query window label indicator from the Trusted Path menu that displays the label of the window or icon that is specified by the pointer location

-Figure 4–1 shows how labels display on a Trusted CDE desktop.
-Figure 1–5 shows how labels display on a Trusted JDS desktop.
+Figure 4–1 shows how labels display on a system that is configured to display labels.
+The system is using Trusted CDE as its desktop.
+A site can also be configured to hide labels.
+Even if your administrator has configured the system to hide labels, labeling is still in effect.
 The Query Window Label menu item can be used to display the label of a window.
-For an illustration, see Figure 3–5.
+For an illustration, see Figure 3–4.

 The purpose of the trusted stripe is to give you a visual confirmation that you are in a legitimate Trusted Extensions session.
 The stripe indicates when you are interacting with the trusted computing base (TCB).
 The stripe also displays the labels of your current workspace and current window.
 The trusted stripe cannot be moved or obscured by other windows or dialog boxes.